 The research quality of the project.

-The extent to which the project connects with or necessitates use of the university’s library and museum, archive and rare book collections.
+The extent to which the project connects with or requires use of the university’s library and museum, archive and rare book collections, or has the potential to advance relevant professional practice at the University of Aberdeen.

 The nature and clarity of any proposed outputs and future plans for the project.